olivetha/web_project_around/README.md

 - **CSS Styling:** We invested significant effort in styling, customizing links, background sections, and fonts.
 This attention to detail results in an attractive and cohesive design, providing an engaging visual experience.

 - **Profile Edit Popup:** We implemented JavaScript variables and functions to create a profile edit popup, empowering users to interactively edit their profiles.

+- **New Photo Addition Popup:** We implemented JavaScript variables and functions to create a popup for adding new photos to the profile, allowing users to edit their content interactively.

+- **Photo zoom Popup:** We implemented JavaScript variables and functions to create a popup for expanding the photos added to the profile, enhancing the page's interactivity.

 ## Access the Page